 Before undertaking any license restoration on your own it is advisable to at least speak with an attorney to determine the best path to success as paying off old tickets can often restart the 3 year window to get a DMV hearing.
-The last thing anyone you need is to risk going to jail for driving while license revoked simply because you had no other way to get to work.
+The last thing you need is to risk going to jail for driving while license revoked simply because you had no other way to get to work.

 Why is my license revoked in NC?